codekraton/helm-charts/README.md

 # Create a new Helm chart
 helm create codekraton-kubernetes-dashboard

-# Package the chart into a .tgz file
+# Package a chart into a .tgz file, also upgrades the chart version
 helm package codekraton-kubernetes-dashboard

-# Create an index file for the chart repository
+# Update the index file for the chart repository
-helm repo index . --url https://YOUR_USERNAME.github.io/REPONAME
+helm repo index . --url https://codekraton.github.io/helm-charts/
 ```

 ## Directory Structure